FredHutch/seatrac-hackday-2023/README.md

 Foreman et al., 2023: bulk RNAseq from sorted cells in NHP Mtb challenge model

 Gideon et al., 2022: scRNAseq from granulomas in NHP Mtb challenge model

 Darrah et al., 2023: scRNAseq from BAL in NHP Mtb challenge (BCG route, correlates of protection)

 Liu et al., 2023: whole-blood bulk RNAseq from NHP Mtb challenge (BCG route and IV BCG dose, should match Darrah et al. study)

+NOTE: For the Gideon et al. and Darrah et al. single-cell datasets there is also a pseudo-bulk dataset that was created by summing raw counts across cells within a sample and an annotated cell type.
+Cell annotations from the original data were used for the summation.
+The resulting CSV contains counts for each sample, cell type and gene.

 ---

 ## Foreman et al., 2023: bulk RNAseq from sorted cells in NHP Mtb challenge model